 Use the add trunk-group command to create trunk group for the two signaling groups created in Section 5.6.
-For the compliance test, trunk group 6 is configured for incoming calls and trunk group 7 is configured for outgoing calls as follows:
+For the compliance test, trunk group 1 is configured for incoming calls and trunk group 2 is configured for outgoing calls as follows:

-- Set the Group Type field to sip. - Enter a descriptive name for the Group Name. - Enter an available trunk access code (TAC) that is consistent with the existing dial plan in the TAC field. - Set the Direction field to incoming for trunk group 6 and outgoing for trunk group 7. - Set the Outgoing Display to y to enable name display on the trunk. - Set the Service Type field to public-ntwrk. - Set the Signaling Group to the signaling group shown in Section 5.6.
-The incoming trunk group 6 is set to incoming signaling group 6 and the outgoing trunk group 7 is set to outgoing signaling group 7. - Set the Number of Members field to the number of trunk members in the SIP trunk group.
+- Set the Group Type field to sip. - Enter a descriptive name for the Group Name. - Enter an available trunk access code (TAC) that is consistent with the existing dial plan in the TAC field - Set the Direction field to incoming for trunk group 1 and outgoing for trunk group 2. - Set the Outgoing Display to y to enable name display on the trunk. - Set the Service Type field to public-ntwrk. - Set the Signaling Group to the signaling group shown in Section 5.6.
+The incoming trunk group 1 is set to incoming signaling group 1 and the outgoing trunk group 2 is set to use outgoing signaling group 2. - Set the Number of Members field to the number of trunk members in the SIP trunk group.
 This value determines how many simultaneous SIP calls can be supported by this trunk. - Default values are used for all other fields.

-'''

-add trunk-group 6

-Page 1 of 21

 TRUNK GROUP

+Group Number: 1

 Group Type: sip

-COR: 1

-Group Number: 6

-CDR Reports: y

-Group Name: MTS_INBOUND TRUNK
+Group Name: MTS_Inbound_Trunk

-TN: 1 TAC: 8006
+Direction: incoming

-Direction: incoming Outgoing Display? y
+Outgoing Display? y

 Dial Access? n

 Night Service:

 Service Type: public-ntwrk

 Auth Code? n

-Member Assignment Method: auto

-Signaling Group: 6
+Signaling Group: 1

-Number of Members: 32
+Number of Members: 32 '''

-'''

 On Page 2, verify that the Preferred Minimum Session Refresh Interval (sec) is set to a value acceptable to service provider.
 This value defines the interval a re-INVITEs must be sent to keep an active session alive.
-For the compliance test, a default value of 600 seconds is used.
+For the compliance test, a value of 600 seconds is used.

 '''

-add trunk-group 6
+add trunk-group 1

 Group Type: sip

-TRUNK PARAMETERS

-Unicode Name: auto
+TRUNK PARAMETERS Unicode Name: auto